addoxy/MailYard/README.md

 ![MailYard Hero](/public/readme-hero.png)

-A powerful, no-code solution for creating beautiful and accessible emails using modern web technologies.
-Build stunning, responsive emails in minutes with an intuitive drag-and-drop interface—no coding required.
+A visual email creator for building beautiful and accessible emails using modern web technologies.
+Create stunning, responsive emails with an intuitive drag-and-drop interface and export clean React code.

-## ✨ What is MailYard?
+## What is MailYard?

-MailYard is a comprehensive visual email design tool that empowers marketers, designers, and developers to create professional email campaigns without writing a single line of code.
+MailYard is a visual email design tool for creating emails.
 With its intuitive interface and powerful features, you can design emails that look perfect across all email clients and devices.

 ### Key Features

-🎨 **Visual Drag & Drop Editor**
+**Visual Drag & Drop Editor**

-- Intuitive three-panel interface with block library, canvas, and property inspector
+- Intuitive three-panel interface with email components library, design area, and styling controls
 - Real-time visual editing with immediate feedback
-- Professional email blocks: headings, text, buttons, links, dividers, and images
+- Email blocks: headings, text, buttons, links, dividers, and images

-🚀 **No-Code Design**
+**Visual Design**

-- Build emails visually without any HTML/CSS knowledge
+- Build emails visually with an intuitive interface
-- Smart defaults and professional styling options
+- Smart defaults and styling options
 - Responsive design that works across all email clients

-📱 **Multi-Device Preview**
+**Multi-Device Preview**

-- Live preview across Gmail, Outlook, Apple Mail, and Yahoo Mail
 - Mobile-responsive design with desktop and mobile views
-- Test your emails before sending
+- Live preview showing how your email will look in an inbox

-⚡ **Export & Integration**
+**Export Options**

-- Export as clean React components using @react-email/components
+- Export as clean React components using `@react-email/components`
-- Generate production-ready HTML for any email service
-- Seamless integration with your existing email workflows

-🎯 **Professional Features**
+**Powerful Tools**

 - Multi-select editing for bulk changes
 - Keyboard shortcuts for power users